 Another test that some schools are now requiring or recommending that applicants take is the Character Skills Snapshot test.
 This test measures eight character traits, including resilience, open-mindedness, responsibility, teamwork, social awareness, self-control, intellectual curiosity and initiative.

 Some schools may require you to fill out a Candidate Profile along with a detailed application, and all schools will require you to be interviewed.
-All schools will require the following supporting documentation – make sure that everything is saved in a PDF format for ease of uploading – academic transcripts, two core curriculum teacher recommendations as well as a letter from the Head of School, a copy of a recent writing assignment which has been corrected and graded by a teacher, plus a personal recommendation and a parent statement.
+All schools will require the following supporting documentation: academic transcripts, two core curriculum teacher recommendations as well as a letter from the Head of School, a copy of a recent writing assignment which has been corrected and graded by a teacher, plus a personal recommendation and a parent statement.
+Make sure that everything is saved in a PDF format for ease of uploading.

 Canadian Senior Schools

 You will want to start your search for a boarding school which suits the interests and strengths of your child ideally at least two years before entry, but many schools will consider applications much later.
 If you are unfamiliar with Canadian boarding schools, then plan to visit one of the Schools Fairs held in Cayman every November.
 There is always a very good representation of schools.
 Once you have done some research, plan to visit two or three of the schools to get an idea of what you like and what you don’t like.
 Once you have a shortlist, it is recommended that you check their website to see what documents they need to see and what entry tests they will ask your child to take.
-Some schools, especially those in Toronto, ask students to sit the Secondary School Admissions Test (SSAT) but many other schools have their own tests.
+Some schools, especially those in Toronto, ask students to sit the Secondary School Admission Test (SSAT) but many other schools have their own tests.
 The SSAT is a standardised test which some Canadian private schools use to assess a student’s overall aptitude, rather than their knowledge of specific subjects, but also offers the Character Skills Snapshot, which looks at a student's overall attitude/character.
 However, some schools do not use such standardised testing and use their own test papers instead.

 Canadian boarding schools generally accept applications for students entering Grade 9, 10 and/or 11 (Years 8-12) with the preference to starting the programme at the beginning of high school — in Grade 9 (age 14-15).
 About two-thirds of students begin in Grade 9, with the remainder joining in Grade 11.
 A small handful of boarding schools accept students for Grades 5-8.
 Education is a provincial matter in Canada, so students work towards a High School Diploma granted by the province (e.g. Ontario Secondary School Diploma (OSSD)) in which they are studying, with some schools offering Advanced Placements or the International Baccalaureate Diploma Programme.